joinpursuit/8-0-technical-curriculum/01-fundamentals/data-representation-with-code/lesson-notes/readme.md

   | Books     | An application that helps you find a book club based on your interests. |
   | Fashion   | A store that sells clothing from independent designers.                 |
   | Education | An application that connects you with free classes in your city.        |

-## Exercise

-Read the brief below that describes a kind of object.
-Then, mockup three examples of that kind of object.

-Once your done, check in with your instructor.

-> Represent the concept of a **company** in code.
-Each company should have a name, headquarters full address, what year it was founded, the number of employees, its industry, whether or not it is a non-profit, and who its current CEO is.
-For the CEO, include the CEO's name.